Absegami girls varsity four wins in Philly

-The Absegami High School girls varsity-four crew won its heat in 5 minutes, 51.13 seconds at the third Manny Flick-Horvat Series Regatta of the season in Philadelphia on Sunday.
+The Absegami High School girls varsity-four crew won heat A of its division in 5 minutes, 18.10 seconds Sunday at the fourth Manny Flick-Horvat regatta of the season in Philadelphia.

-The Absegami crew had the fastest time out of four heats and 21 boats in the category.
+The time was the fastest among 16 crews and three heats in the category.

-Mainland Regional finished second in the heat in 5:51.90, the second-fastest time in the category.

-The Braves' lineup consisted of stroke Adrianna Feliciano, Micale Moeller, Isabellla DeStefano, bow Sarah Ghazaz and coxswain Anna Sophia Hernandez.
+The Absegami crew consisted of stroke Adrianna Feliciano, Micale Moeller, Isabella DeStefano, bow Sarah Ghazaz, and coxswain Anna Sophia Hernandez.

-The Atlantic City girls novice eight won its heat by more than eight seconds in 4:50.30.
-The Vikings' crew had the fastest time in its division out of three heats and 16 boats.

-The Holy Spirit girls freshman eight also topped its class, winning heat B of its category in 5:24.69.
-The division had two heats and eight boats.
+Mainland Regional was second in heat A in 5:18.75, the division’s second-fastest time.

+Ocean City won heat C of the girls varsity fours in 5:42.20.
+Vineland placed third in heat B of the division in 5:48.73.

 People are also reading…